Instructional Locations

 (603) 298-5549

 Franklin Pierce University at Lebanon, N.H., is located only a few miles away from several major hospitals where hands-on clinical work and observations can easily be accomplished.
+This center is home to the New Hampshire Master of Physician Assistant Studies (MPAS) program.

 Lebanon, N.H., part of the Upper Valley, is the scene of great foliage, dozens of festivals and special events, from the Quechee Balloon Festival and Hanover Street Festival in the summertime, to the Christmas Revels, a highlight of the holiday season.
 Outdoor recreation is a popular aspect in the area with three ski resorts within the area.
 Food enthusiasts can attend local farmers markets, sample original maple syrup, comfort food and fine dining options around downtown or surrounding areas.